ILmoshe/ILmoshe/README.md

 ### Hi ladies and gentelman 👋
+My name is Moshe Mizrachi I currently live in Jerusalem 🇮🇱.
+You can ask me anything, as a self-taught I will dig days and nigths try to find a solution, and I will find. <br/> <br/>
+I like 📷, I don't just like, I ❤️ it, am doing it for years.<br/>
+I play ⚽ every week. <br/> <br/>
+You are wellcome to 📧 me at: `moshe@aka.co.il`

 <!--
 **ILmoshe/ILmoshe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.